 The use of CLS Internet pages is possible without need to provide personal data.
 When provided it is on a voluntary basis.
 This data is never passed on to a third party without your express consent.

 Please note: internet-based data transmission (eg. by email) may in principle have security gaps, so absolute protection may not be guaranteed.
 Every data subject may transfer personal data to us via alternative means.

 Who we are: name and address of the Controller and Data Protection Officer

-The Controller for the purposes of the General Data Protection Regulation, other data protection laws applicable in Member states of the European Union and other provisions related to data protection is: Corporate Learning Solutions plc (CLS), 12 Landons Close, E149QQ London, UK
+The Controller for the purposes of the General Data Protection Regulation, other data protection laws applicable in Member states of the European Union and other provisions related to data protection is: Corporate Learning Solutions plc (CLS), 124 City Road, London, EC1V 2NX, UK.

 The CLS Data Protection Officer is: Mr Tristan Sage

 Any data subject may, at any time, contact our Data Protection Officer directly with all questions and suggestions concerning data protection.

 Overview of the personal data we may collect

 We may collect and process the data you provide us with such as

 name, e-mail address, postal address, telephone number and job role, when you: